gildas-lormeau/zip.js/docs/interfaces/EntryExtraFieldAES.md

 > `optional` **originalCompressionMethod?**: `number`

-The compression method stored in the AES extra field.
+The compression method stored in the header of the entry, i.e. `99` for a WinZip AES entry.

 ***